 All § 319 grant funds are reimbursable only.
 You must provide adequate justification for any request for funds.
-Recipient must submit the DEP request for payment form along with supporting documentation to obtain reimbursement for allowable expenses.
+The recipient must submit the DEP request for payment form, an invoice describing the request, and supporting documentation that provides evidence of allowable expenses.
 Supporting documentation includes a spreadsheet or other budget breakdown on expenses incurred during the specified period and based on budget categories as outlined in the original project proposal.
 Note: There are additional requirements that have been added.
-Contact: DEP319@wv.gov for details.
+Contact the NPS Program Manager for details.